 Advanced laboratories and facilities are essential for the college's pioneering research programs.
 Explore the college's core facilities and field research stations below.
 Click here for a full list of our research Centers & Institutes.

 The ICMB core facilities support cellular and molecular biology research at The University of Texas at Austin.
 The facilities offer a full range of services in nucleic acid and protein sequencing, peptide synthesis, mass spectrometry, protein purification and analysis, DNA microarrays, x-ray chrystallography, and transgenic - knockout mice.
-The ICMB core facilites include:
+The ICMB core facilities include:

 The Imaging Research Center is home to a high-field (3 Tesla) MRIt, an image analysis computer suite, test rooms, fully outfitted electronics & machine shops, offices, and a conference/classroom area.